 Having to scramble to replace an after-school nanny or sitter when they quit or cancel on short notice can be frazzling — especially for those whose jobs might not offer the flexibility or paid time off to fill in the gap.
 For McClain, having someone she could rely on to show up on time every day meant that she didn’t have to worry about being late herself.

 While sudden illnesses and unexpected emergencies happen, finding a caregiver who can be there when you need them to be — and who won’t leave you in the lurch — makes all the difference.

 In any given afternoon, a sitter or nanny will have to make a lot of decisions regarding your child’s care.
-If you have strong preferences for your child’s activities or environment, you might want to consider making sure whomever you hire has views that align with yours or (at the very least) can get on board with your way of child-rearing.
+If you have strong preferences for your child’s after-school-activities or environment, you might want to consider making sure whomever you hire has views that align with yours or (at the very least) can get on board with your way of child-rearing.
 Some examples include:

-How much screen time they get and what kind
+How much screen time they get and what kind.

-Positive guidance vs. disciplinary measures
+Positive guidance vs. disciplinary measures.

-Protecting bodily autonomy or providing opportunities to practice independence
+Protecting bodily autonomy or providing opportunities to practice independence.

-Dietary choices (if the caregiver will be prepping food)
+Dietary choices (if the caregiver will be prepping food).